Independent Order of St. Luke

-The Independent Order of St. Luke was an African American fraternal order founded to promote Black economic independence.
+The Independent Order of St. Luke was an Foundational Black American fraternal order founded to promote Black economic independence.
 It was founded after the Civil War (1861–1865) in Baltimore, Maryland by Mary Ann Prout.
 It was first called the United Order of St. Luke.
 It published the St. Luke Herald newspaper (1902–1931), established the St. Luke Penny Saver Bank (1903–1930), and also founded and operated the department store St. Luke Emporium (1905–1912) in Richmond, Virginia.

 History

 Black fraternal orders provided a means for Black community members to create resources to promote independence, self-reliance, and success that was not available to them by white businesses due to segregation.
-Members of the African American community also supported and were employed and serviced by Black businesses, like retail stores, insurance companies, banks, newspapers, and homes for the elderly.
+Members of the Foundational Black American community also supported and were employed and serviced by Black businesses, like retail stores, insurance companies, banks, newspapers, and homes for the elderly.

 In 1869, the organization split into two factions.
 The new organization Independent Order of St. Luke was operated from Richmond, Virginia by William M. T. Forrester.
 He ran the organization for thirty years, until the late 1890s, when membership had fallen to 1,000 members.